rafashaalfiandi/XSSentinel/README.md

 XSSentinel does not mark every reflection as confirmed XSS.
 It separates confirmed browser execution from lower-confidence reflection, API, and risk signals.

 The project is built for readable terminal workflows: start with one URL, inspect the evidence, reproduce the result manually, and report only authorized findings.

+## Why XSSentinel

+XSSentinel is designed for security testers who need useful evidence instead of a noisy payload dump.
+It combines parameter discovery, context-aware payload prioritization, reflection analysis, API evidence, and optional browser confirmation in one focused CLI workflow.

+It is useful for:

+- Reflected XSS testing in query strings, forms, and JSON request bodies.
+- DOM XSS triage and browser-based confirmation.
+- Bug bounty reconnaissance on authorized targets.
+- QA regression checks for input encoding and output sanitization.
+- Developers learning where untrusted input reaches an HTML or JavaScript context.

+The project aims to be fast to try, easy to inspect, and practical to extend with tests and plugins.

 ## Features